 Only implement this command on access interfaces, facing end users or services.
 It must not be implemented on links with diverse paths to other destinations - and is not needed on the link to the border router either.

-In the Layer2 labs, we created a management VLAN for managing the switches (SSH, SNMP, etc. ).
+In the Layer2 labs, we created a network management VLAN for managing the switches (SSH, SNMP, etc. ).
 In order to protect that network from malicious access, we need to set up filters on the devices on the management VLAN.

 We want to allow the Campus NOC network to be able to access the management VTY of every device.
 We also want to allow the core and border router to be able to connect to each other as well.
+We also add a line to allow SSH access to our routers and switches from the classroom Wi-Fi network (note that access to the dist and edge switches is not possible over IPv4 due to the use of the network 10 address space).

 First we construct the IPv4 access-list: